Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Restriction of Fermion Fock Space

-\Section{Ground States for the Even Number of Fermions} We recall Lieb's theorem \cite{Lieb} for the attractive Hubbard model.
+We recall Lieb's theorem \cite{Lieb} for the attractive Hubbard model.
 Let $N$ be an even fermion number.
 Then the ground state of the Hamiltonian $H^{(\Lambda)}$ is unique, and has the total spin $S_{\rm tot}=0$.
 Therefore, $N_\uparrow=N_\downarrow$ and $N=2N_\uparrow$.
 By the Shiba transformation, the numbers, $N_\uparrow$ and $N_\downarrow$, of the up and down spin fermions are mapped to $N_\uparrow$ and $|\Lambda|-N_\uparrow$ fermions, respectively, in the corresponding replusive Hubbard model.
 Therefore, the total number of fermions in the repulsive Hubbard model is given by $|\Lambda|$.

 On the other hand, Lieb's theorem about the repulsive Hubbard model states that, when the number of fermions is given by $|\Lambda|$, any ground state of the Hamiltonian has the total spin $S_{\rm tot}=\left||\Lambda_{\rm A}|-|\Lambda_{\rm B}|\right|/2$.
 Therefore, the ground state is $2S_{\rm tot}+1$ fold degenerate.
 Clearly, the third component $S^{(3)}$ of spin is given by